bioinfo-ut/PhenotypeSeeker/README.md

 ```
 pip2.7 install .
 ```
-This will install PhenotypeSeeker and the other required Python packages.
+This will install PhenotypeSeeker and the required Python packages.
 PhenotypeSeeker executable is added to $PATH.
 Test the installation, by typing:
 ```
 phenotypeseeker --version
 ```
+That's it with PhenotypeSeeker.
+You also need to install prerequisites.

 ### Prerequisites

 ## Example
 ## Contact